terryma/snoocore/perCallOptions.md

 # Per call options

-These are non-global options that you can make on a per-call basis.
+These are non-global options that work on a per-call basis.
 The values are passed in as a *second* object and change how a specific call behaves.

 ```javascript
 var perCallOptions = {/* ... */}; // per call options